 In addition, all non-emergency issues (i.e., other than worsening of symptoms, acute medication side effects, immediate risk for harm to self or others, etc.) should be consulted on in the face-to-face sessions, rather than in an e-mail or phone call, so that the discussion can be put in context of the entire situation, and where there is the time to evaluate all the details thoroughly.

-Regarding therapeutic efficacy, although the therapists at the Meguro Counseling Center conscientiously use the most up-to-date methods in their counseling approach, there are inevitably conditions that do not improve for a variety of reasons.
-These reasons may include the nature of the condition itself, the client's insight into the problem and/or willingness to undertake recommended treatments, or the ability of the therapist and/or treatment to effect gains.
-On rare occasion, clients will react in disagreement or unpleasant surprise in being told they likely have an illness such as depression, manic-depression, alcohol abuse, etc. The Center's policy is that it is ultimately in the client's best interests for gentle, but clear and transparent information sharing with clients in this regards, even if there is the risk that a client may show discomfort in receiving this information.
+Regarding therapeutic efficacy, although the therapists at the Meguro Counseling Center conscientiously use the most up-to-date methods in their counseling approach, there are inevitably conditions that do not improve for a variety of reasons making any guarantee of efficacy difficult.
+These reasons may include the nature of the condition itself, the client's insight into the problem and/or willingness to undertake recommended therapies, the ability of the therapist and/or therapy to effect gains, or advice that does not meet the client's expectations.
+While fees for unsatisfactory sessions can not be refunded, it is the client's free choice to discontinue further meetings with their assigned therapist and/or request to see another therapist.

 CONDITIONAL THERAPY AND THERAPY TERMINATION